Fascist Italy: World War II

 However, Italy's conquests were always heavily contested, both by various insurgencies (most prominently the Greek resistance and Yugoslav partisans) and Allied military forces, which waged the Battle of the Mediterranean throughout and beyond Italy's participation.
 German and Japanese actions in 1941 led to the entry of the Soviet Union and United States, respectively, into the war, thus ruining the Italian plan of forcing Britain to agree to a negotiated peace settlement.
-Ultimately the Italian empire collapsed after disastrous defeats in the Eastern European and North African campaigns.
-In July 1943, following the Allied invasion of Sicily, Mussolini was arrested by order of King Victor Emmanuel III, provoking the Italian Civil War.
+Ultimately the Italian Empire collapsed after disastrous defeats in the Eastern European and North African campaigns.
+In July 1943, following the Allied invasion of Sicily, Mussolini was arrested by orders of King Victor Emmanuel III, and Badoglio became the new prime minister and formed a new government.
+Badoglio began to dismantle all Fascist organizations throughout Italy and the National Fascist Party was disbanded.
 Italy's military outside of the Italian peninsula collapsed, its occupied and annexed territories falling under German control.
-Italy capitulated to the Allies on 3 September 1943.
+Italy signed the armistice to the Allies on 3 September 1943.
+And on 29 September, Italy signed the longer version of the armistice at Malta.

-The northern half of the country was occupied by the Germans with the cooperation of Italian fascists, and became the Italian Social Republic, a collaborationist puppet state that recruited more than 500,000 soldiers for the Axis cause.
-The south was officially controlled by monarchist forces, which fought for the Allied cause as the Italian Co-Belligerent Army (at its height numbering more than 50,000 men), as well as around 350,000 Italian resistance movement partisans (mostly former Royal Italian Army soldiers) of disparate political ideologies that operated all over Italy.
-On 28 April 1945, Benito Mussolini was executed by Italian partisans, two days before Adolf Hitler's suicide.
+Following Italy's surrender to the Allies.
+The Italian Civil War began.
+The northern half of the country was occupied by the Germans with the cooperation of Italian fascists and became the Italian Social Republic, a collaborationist puppet state still led by Mussolini that recruited more than 500,000 soldiers for the Axis cause.
+The south was officially controlled by monarchist forces, which fought for the Allied cause as the Italian Co-belligerent Army (at its height numbering more than 50,000 men), as well as around 350,000 Italian resistance movement partisans (mostly former Royal Italian Army soldiers) of disparate political ideologies that operated all over Italy.
+On 28 April 1945, Mussolini was executed by Italian partisans, two days before Hitler's suicide.